AAnonymousName/CKGE-Benchmark/README.md

 ```
 The PS-CKGE benchmark and the reconstructed FACT* benchmark, with aligned update ratios of 3:2, 4:1, and 3:1:1, are organized in the [data](https://github.com/AAnonymousName/CKGE-Benchmark/edit/main/data) repository.
 ### Reproduce PS-CKGE benchmarks
-First, create a folder in the data/PS-CKGE directory, and name it after the new dataset you want to build.
+Create a folder in the `data/PS-CKGE` directory, and name it after the new dataset you want to build.

 To construct a single-update CKGE benchmark with pattern shifts, create subfolders named `0`, `1` inside this folder, and run：
 ```sh